 NOCIX has a high-tech, secure data center in Kansas City, Missouri.
 Security is maintained via multiple biometric access controls, blast-proof corridors, extensive video surveillance, and an armed staff member.
 Power to the data center is fed from two separate power substations, and there are diesel and gas generators for backup power.

-The NOCIX network is comprised of a self-healing, private fiber ring connected to downtown Kansas City.
-The fully parallel design provides for IPv4 and IPv6.
+The NOCIX network consists of a self-healing, private fiber ring that connects to downtown Kansas City.
+It has a fully parallel design that allows for both IPv4 and IPv6.

 Pricing and Support